flycheck/flycheck/doc/user/quickstart.rst

 Press :kbd:`C-c ! l` to pop up a list of all errors in the current buffer.
 This list automatically updates itself when you fix errors or introduce new ones, and follows the currently selected buffer.
-If the error list is selected you can type `n` and `p` to move up and down between errors and jump to their corresponding location in the buffer.
+If the error list is selected you can type :kbd:`n` and :kbd:`p` to move up and down between errors and jump to their corresponding location in the buffer.

 More features